geekquad/AlgoBook/README.md

 We’ll use the git clone command along with the URL that points to your fork of the repository.

 * Open the Command Prompt
-* Copy the url of the forked repository.
 * Type this command:

 ```
 git clone https://github.com/your_username/AlgoBook